1. I unashamedly buy my underwear at the markets.

 8. I am no longer surprised by news reports about corruption, swindling, cheating and tax evasion in Italy.

 It happens so often I’m thinking it’s part of the cultural makeup, when you have a system that robs you blind it’s normal to want to get something back and a lot of people take it by force, a vicious circle really.

 9. I am used to living in a more closed off conservative almost segregated society.

-Men and women are separated.
-I have no male Sicilian friends and their society believes men and women cannot be friends without a sexual element involved (a very old fashioned idea) and then there is very little talk about emotions, opinions or even girly talk!
-I thank god for my writing, by blog, fellow bloggers, my Australian girlfriends, mother and husband for small talk.
+I have no Sicilian friends and Sicilian society tends to believe men and women cannot be friends without a sexual element involved (a very old-fashioned idea) and then there is very little talk about emotions, opinions or even girly talk!
+I thank god for my writing, my blog, fellow bloggers, my Australian girlfriends, mother and husband for small talk.
 Virtual friends on FB are helpful too!